 - What methodologies do you use in your financial analysis?

-- And finally, you can consider purchasing eBook I wrote, Financial Analyst Interview Guide, in which you’ll find brilliant interview answers to all tough technical and behavioral questions.
-The book also includes practical exercises with solutions, and winning interview strategies.
-Regardless of purchasing, I wish you good luck!
+If you want, you can also check the eBook I wrote, Financial Analyst Interview Guide, in which you’ll find brilliant interview answers to all difficult technical and behavioral questions, practical exercises with solutions, and winning interview strategies.

 Jeremy Hopkins, Your Personal Interview Coach